shantaisat/silvol/README.md

   - Adjustments Made: Additional manual modifications to ensure comprehensive test coverage and inclusivity.

 ## Future Enhancements
+- *Referral Users:
+Add a feature to directly request help from a volunteer through the platform (e.g., a "Request Help" button).
+Allow referral users to leave feedback or reviews for volunteers.

+- Volunteers:
+Add notifications for new requests from referral users.
+Provide a dashboard to track their sessions and feedback.

+- Shared Features:
+Implement a messaging system for secure communication between referral users and volunteers.
-- Add a notification feature for upcoming events and deadlines.
+Add a feature to schedule sessions directly within the platform.
-- Build multilingual support for non-English-speaking users.
-- Learn how to build or integrate analytics for tracking user engagement with notices.